stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 All three options show a confirmation dialog listing the proposed tag assignments, allowing you to verify or adjust individual assignments before applying.

+### Predefined tags

+MB allows you to add or remove predefined tags (the classic VCV Rack tag aliases like "Attenuator", "Mixer", "MIDI", etc.) on individual modules.
+This is useful if a module has incorrect or incomplete tags.
+Please note, that modification on predefined tags are only visible within the module browsers of the MB module.

 ### Tips

 - Display of hidden modules can be toggled by hotkey Shift+Space.